-- 3.1 An application for an exemption from section 49BA of the Ordinance, or for a variation of an exemption previously granted, should be made in writing and directed to the Executive.
-Exemption applications which seek relief from share repurchase requirements of the Ordinance which are common to both the Ordinance and the Code should also seek relief from the comparable Code requirements. - 3.2 An applicant, when deciding what matters to include in its written application, should have regard to the Guidelines and the General Principles of the Code.
+- 3.1 An application for an exemption from sections 238, 239 or 240 of the Ordinance, or for a variation of an exemption previously granted, should be made in writing and directed to the Executive.
+Exemption applications which seek relief from share buy-back requirements of the Ordinance which are common to both the Ordinance and the Code should also seek relief from the comparable Code requirements. - 3.2 An applicant, when deciding what matters to include in its written application, should have regard to the Guidelines and the General Principles of the Code.
 The Executive or the Panel, as the case may be, may request additional information or make such enquiries as it considers appropriate when considering any application.